 Selling your phone, tablet or computer directly to a new user has the greatest profit potential, provided you are aware of the risks.

-Friends and family.
 Seems pretty simple.
 Just wipe the hard drive or memory clean, name your price, collect the cash and you’re home free.
-Unless the device or phone dies the next week or its new owner encounters problems getting it unlocked or some other problem with a new service provider, in the case of a mobile phone.
+Unless the device or phone dies the next week or its new owner encounters problems getting it unlocked, or some other problem with a new service provider, in the case of a mobile phone.

 Trading your phone or another device for cash, store credit or gift cards is the lesser of the profitable methods for getting rid of it, but the safer option because once it leaves your possession, you are not liable for issues that may arise, provided it arrives in the condition you represent.

-Gazelle.
 Gazelle is a third-party trade-in company offers straight cash via check or PayPal—or an Amazon gift card if you prefer—for your phone or electronic device.
-Even if your phone or other items you wish to sell is broken to the point it will not even turn on, Gazelle will more than likely still pay you $50 or $75 for it.
+Even if your phone or other items you wish to sell is broken to the point it will not even turn on, Gazelle will more than likely still pay you up to $75 for it.

 I value your time and your lack of desire for irritating hassles, sketchy meet-ups, shady text messages, unethical buyers, and store credit or gift cards that are redeemable with one merchant that you neither want or need.

-For these reasons, I highly recommend you take a look at what Gazelle, an online company that has been around for a long time, having built a sterling reputation for easy transactions and quick payouts, will offer you in cash for your device.
+For these reasons, I highly recommend you take a look at what Gazelle, an online company that has been around for a long time, having built a sterling reputation for easy transactions and quick payouts.